 Sprains and Strains -

-A sprain is a severe wrench or twist of the ligaments, such as an ankle, wrist or another joint, that causes pain and swelling.
-A strain is a force tending to pull or stretch muscles or tendons causing damage.
 It can be difficult to tell whether the injury is a fracture, dislocation, sprain or strain.
 If in doubt, always treat it as a fracture.

 Caused by: